Illustrative Scenario: Government Agency Secures Classified Communications

 Zero-Trust Architecture

-A key component of the implementation was a zero-trust security architecture enhanced with post-quantum cryptography:
+A key component of the approach would be a zero-trust security architecture enhanced with post-quantum cryptography:

 Zero-Trust with Post-Quantum Security